AseasRoa/DocSchema/README.md

   - With simple value it is an empty array `[]`.
   - With Object `{ foo: { bar: "wrong-value" } }` it is like this: `[ "foo", "bar" ]`.
   - With Array `{ foo: [ "wrong-value" ] }` it is like this: `[ "foo", "0" ]`

+### How it Works

+- When `new DocSchema()` is called, a new `Error` is thrown and its call stack is captured.
+- From the captured stack, information about the location of `new DocSchema()` is extracted.
+This extracted data includes file name, line and column.
+- The file is read synchronously.
+In browsers, [synchronous XHR request](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest_API/Synchronous_and_Asynchronous_Requests#synchronous_request) is used (yes, it's deprecated), but technically we already got the file in the browser's cache.
+- All JsDoc comments in the file are extracted and parsed.
+We know where to locate our comment, it must be at the lines just above `new DocSchema()`.
+From our JsDoc comment we got a schema, and that schema is returned by our `new DocSchema()`.
+- Now we only have to use the methods from `new DocSchema()`.